Andres-G-Gomez/andres-g-gomez.github.io/_projects/8_project.md

 - **Deep Learning Augmentation:** GAN-based methods and others.

 In this project, we conducted extensive experiments to evaluate the performance of various image classification models on the COVID-19 Chest X-Ray dataset.
 We tested different data augmentation techniques to improve model generalization and robustness.
 The experiments were designed to compare the performance with and without data augmentation, specifically focusing on:
-- 1. No Augmentation: Baseline for comparison
+- i.
+No Augmentation: Baseline for comparison
-- 2. Left-right flip
+- ii.
+Left-right flip
-- 3. Shrink and pad, left-right flip
+- iii.
+Shrink and pad, left-right flip

 <div class="row">
     <div class="col-sm-6 mt-3 mt-md-0">